primegap-list-project/primegap-list-project.github.io/_posts/project/2022-06-24-classification-format.md

 Very large gaps (think top 20 sized gaps) can take too long to check these will be added with the lowest classification, lower-case "d" (the server always checks the endpoints) or manually as "t".
-If the internal gap is fully checks later, the classification can be upgraded to "D".
+If the internal gap is fully checked later, the classification can be upgraded to "D".

 ## How does the GitHub prime gap page check the gaps?